renatabubic/shopify-project/README.md

 # Image repository

-This project is for the Winter 2021 Intership Application for Shopify
+This project is for the Winter 2021 Intership Application (Backend Development) for Shopify

 ## About the app

-Actually, there are two separated apps.
-The Client which serves the FrontEnd (using React), and the API (in Node/Express).
+Actually, there are two separate apps.
+The Client which serves the FrontEnd (using React), and the API (in Node/Express/PostgreSQL).

+Focusing on the server-side features of this project, this image repo web-app allows for the following functionality:

+SEARCH image by:
+-keyword in title/name
+-tag/characteristic
+-similar images

+ADD image:
+-single/bulk

+DELETE image:
+-single/bulk

+With this, I also included a client-side so that the reader/user can see how it works fullstack.

+\*\* disclaimer:

+1. Client-side is VERY basic.
+It is simply meant to showcase the backend functionality in a web-app.
+SO NO JUDGING ALLOWED XD
+2. the database is set up to house image URLs, not image blobs.
+Therefore, when uploaded an image saved from a desktop, the new image will not be saved directly as a blob in the db, but rather as a file directory reference to the image.
+It has been noted that this is not scalable.
+However, for the purpose of this excercise, it should do the trick!
+   \*\*

 ## Run the repository